scenerystack/community/docs/learn/scenery-accessibility.md

 ### A Basic Example

-The primary way to implement accessibility in Scenery is by passing options to `Node.js`.
+The primary way to implement accessibility in Scenery is by passing options to [Node].
 To ensure a node appears in the PDOM, it needs an associated HTML element, which can be defined using the `tagName` option:

 <div id="accessible-tag-example" class="sandbox-example"></div>